gradvohl/YAPTT/paper.md

 - Master the four main thread synchronization mechanisms (semaphores, mutexes, condition variables, and barriers) using the PThreads API.

-To achieve the learning objectives, I structured the content in the three sections described next.
+To achieve the learning objectives, we structured the content in the three sections described next.

 1. Introduction: covering the main concepts behind the PThreads API.